zmahfuz0613/group-git-react/README.md

 # Group Git React

+Before we send you off on you're own, we're going to demonstrate a merge conflict for you!

 ## [Git Docs](https://www.git-scm.com/docs)

 You have all been using git for a couple months now, but only as individuals.
 Today you will be getting a taste of how git works in groups.